Southeastern Oklahoma State University: Campus safety

 This university's Campus Police Department operates 24/7 on campus along with emergency call boxes in various locations on campus, emergency alters such as disaster or weather, and its own phone line for direct calls to protect the students of the university.
-Southeastern received a B-minus safety rating in the American School Search College Factual 2014.

 Organizations

 The student body at Southeastern Oklahoma State University has the opportunity to become a part of over 90 student organizations active on campus.

 Greek life

 Southeastern currently has two fraternities and two sororities on campus.